Quantumcore/Quantumcore/README.md

 ### Hi there 👋
 My name is Fahad, Nice to meet you!
-- 🔭 I'm a Cybersecurity Engineer, Programmer and Science enthusiast.
+- 🔭 I'm a Cybersecurity Engineer, Programmer and Visual Effects Artist and Science enthusiast.
 - 🌐 I can Code in C,C++, Python, PHP, Java, JavaScript and Ruby.
 - 🌱 I’m currently learning Artificial Intelligence.
 - 💬 Ask me about Physics, Mathematics and Cyber security.